niemasd/SD-COVID-Sequencing/README.md

 https://github.com/niemasd/ViReflow

-To see the instantiation of the pipeline actually being used in San Diego County, see C-VIEW:
+To see the expanded instantiation of the pipeline actually being used in San Diego County, see C-VIEW:

 https://github.com/ucsd-ccbb/C-VIEW